Policies

 Credits/Attribution

 Web developers will not copyright websites or any portions therein.
-NREL websites will not contain language or graphics that link to or give credit to contracting firms that design or maintain the site.
+NREL websites will not contain language or graphics that link to or give credit to contracting firms that design or maintain portions of the site.
 This includes comments in the HTML code.
 Credits can be seen as endorsement and are not allowed.

 Privacy Notices